-Creative Days Pre-school and Out of School Club opened in 1990 and is privately owned.
-It operates from two separate ground floor buildings in the grounds of Heathfields Primary School, Hatton.
-It has full access.
-The setting supports children with special educational needs and/or disabilities.
-A maximum of 46 children aged from birth to eight may attend in any one session.
+Rocking Horse Children Centre Limited opened in 2006 and is run by a private company.
+The setting operates from the Sure Start Centre in the grounds of Butlers Hill Primary School, Hucknall, Nottingham.
+It is on the ground floor and is fully accessible.
+The setting supports children with special needs and/or disabilities.
+A maximum of 62 children aged from birth to eight years may attend in any one session.
 Older children may also attend.
-There are currently 84 children on roll of which 80 are aged less than eight years.
-Of these, 66 are in the Early Years Foundation Stage, of which 35 are in receipt of funding for nursery education.
-The sessions run from 7.45am to 6.00pm five days a week all year round.
-The setting is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+There are currently 73 children on roll of which 71 are under eight years.
+Of these, 51 children are in the Early Years Foundation Stage, of which 12 are in receipt of funding for nursery education.
+The sessions run from 7.30am to 6.00pm for the pre-school.
+The breakfast club runs from 7.30am to 8.45am and the after school club from 3.30pm to 6.00pm five days a week, all year round.
+The setting is registered by Ofsted on the Early Years Register, the compulsory and voluntary parts of the Childcare Register.

-There are 12 members of staff.
-The managers and over half the remaining staff hold at least Level 3 qualifications.
-The setting is supported by the local authority.
+There are 11 members of staff.
+The manager and deputy hold level 3 qualifications.
+The remaining staff hold at least a level 2 qualification.
+The setting receives support from the local authority.